Back

 Treating the underlying medical issues is the first step in controlling EDS:

-Practicing good sleep hygiene can significantly improve your sleep quality and, in turn, reduce daytime sleepiness.
-Here are some sleep hygiene tips to help you feel more rested:
++ Lifestyle Changes: Practicing good sleep hygiene can significantly improve your sleep quality and, in turn, reduce daytime sleepiness.

 Treatment for Excessive Daytime Sleepiness